ollipal/classified.html/README.md

 Note that these commands can be passed as commandline arguments, for example: `node classified.html show row mysecret`, or after opening the file `node classified.html` + `show row mysecret`.

 ## Security
-TLDR: this is mainly a consept which might have security issues and/or corrupt the data, for critical information I'd recommend [KeePass](https://keepass.info/) for proper offline encryption
+TLDR: this is mainly a concept which might have security issues and/or corrupt the data, for critical information I'd recommend [KeePass](https://keepass.info/) for proper offline encryption
-- If this consept is implemented properly, as far as I know the browser side should be quite secure if you assume that you dont have any malicious keylogging programs or browser extensions
+- If this concept is implemented properly, as far as I know the browser side should be quite secure if you assume that you dont have any malicious keylogging programs or browser extensions
 - When opened in terminal, the program attempts to clear all shown secrets after use, but this data might be accessible through some means on some platforms

 If you have any concerns, comments or improvements to the security side, I'm eager to hear them, please for example create new Issue or PR